m-labs/artiq/README_PHASER.rst

 *Features*:

-* 4 channels
+* up to 4 channels
-* 500 MHz data rate per channel (KC705 limitation)
+* up to 500 MHz data rate per channel (KC705 limitation)
-* 4x interpolation to 2 GHz DAC sample rate
+* up to 8x interpolation to 2.4 GHz DAC sample rate
 * Real-time control over amplitude, frequency, phase of each channel through ARTIQ RTIO commands
 * Full configurability of the AD9154 and AD9516 through SPI with ARTIQ kernel support
 * All SPI registers and register bits exposed as human readable names
 * Parametrized JESD204B core (also capable of operation with eight lanes)
 * The code can be reconfigured.
 Possible example configurations are: support 2 channels at 1 GHz datarate, support 4 channels at 300 MHz data rate, no interpolation, and using mix mode to stress the second and third Nyquist zones (150-300 MHz and 300-450 MHz).

-The hardware required to use the ARTIQ phaser branch is a KC705 with an AD9154-FMC-EBZ plugged into the HPC connector and a low-noise 2 GHz reference clock.
+The hardware required to use the ARTIQ phaser branch is a KC705 with an AD9154-FMC-EBZ plugged into the HPC connector and a low-noise sample rate reference clock.

 This work was supported by the Army Research Lab.